Continuing Education Activity

 Nightstick fractures are characteristically acute injuries caused by some form of direct trauma to the forearm.
 Nightstick fractures are typically closed injuries, and patients present with obvious pain and lack of function in the affected extremity.

 On physical examination, practitioners should begin with a thorough examination of the skin to rule out an open fracture, which would change the immediate management of this patient.
 A thorough examination of the elbow and wrist is crucial to identify an associated Monteggia fracture or injury to the wrist.
-Test the patient's range of motion at the elbow, palpating for any "clicks" or "clunks" at the site of the radial head.
-Similarly, perform a "shuck test" at the wrist to assess for weakness or instability at the distal radioulnar joint (DRUJ).
+Clinicians should test the patient's range of motion at the elbow, palpating for any "clicks" or "clunks" at the site of the radial head.
+Similarly, a "shuck test" should be performed at the wrist to assess for weakness or instability at the distal radioulnar joint (DRUJ).

 Radiography is the most important initial test to be performed in patients with suspected fractures.
-X-rays of the elbow with a perfect lateral is necessary to assess for appropriate alignment of the radial head to rule out a Monteggia fracture.
+X-rays of the elbow with a perfect lateral are necessary to assess for appropriate alignment of the radial head to rule out a Monteggia fracture.
 X-rays of bilateral wrists are useful to assess the wrist joint, taking care to assess for ulnar positivity or negativity compared to the normal contralateral.
-Ensure that pronation and supination are equal bilaterally at the time of obtaining the radiograph, as pronation and supination effects ulnar positivity and negativity on radiographic views.
-CT scans are very rarely necessary, as any fracture not clearly elucidated on radiograph could be safely managed non-operatively.
-Thus, advanced imaging such as CT or MRI should only be used to rule out other suspected pathology.
+Ensure that pronation and supination are equal bilaterally at the time of obtaining the radiograph, as pronation and supination affect ulnar positivity and negativity on radiographic views.
+Computed tomography (CT) scans are very rarely necessary, as any fracture not clearly elucidated on radiograph could be safely managed non-operatively.
+Thus, advanced imaging such as CT or magnetic resonance imaging (MRI) should only be used to rule out other suspected pathology.